HYSTERECTOMY HELP

 You've been put into a 'medical menopause' that then maybe followed by a surgical one too, so this may also add in perimenopausal symptoms like anxiety, fatigue, aching joints.
 It's not a pretty list of symptoms to suddenly be hit with but they are symptoms that can be resolved.
 In fact you can prepare for them by taking supplements so your body is ready and supported nutritionally for these changes.

 Everything that applies for a woman going through the menopause now applies to you, it's just that in your case you're going to be hit with a lot of symptoms very fast, so preparation is key for the least disruption.
-Read my book and take a look at 'Hysterstrong'.
+Read my book and continue reading the rest of the advice below!

 The average age in the UK for periods to stop is 51, and this is a couple of years later than around the rest of the world that tend to be in their late 40s.
 There is also a difference based on ethnicity too with western women being later than other countries/ethnicities.